-By offering Manurewa High School NILS (No Interest Loans Scheme) as part of their BYOD programme, it offers families another financing option to help provide a more equitable solution.
+By offering Manurewa High School Good Loans as part of their BYOD programme, it offers families another financing option to help provide a more equitable solution.
 It's not a one size fits all, where there is a set criteria for families to qualify for the loan.

-As part of the process, the locally based NILS Loan Worker meets with each client, working closely with them to determine their financial situation and the circumstances they are faced with.
+As part of the process, the locally based Loan Worker meets with each client, working closely with them to determine their financial situation and the circumstances they are faced with.
 Part of the service is helping them with financial capability, which is invaluable for many of the families.

-Together the school, Noel Leeming, and Loan Worker from Vaka Tautua, one of Good Shepherd NZ's Loan Providers, have enabled access to the technology for families who previously could not afford it - with a high level of social consciousness and empathy while working with families, including advising them on how they can better manage their money.
+Together the school, Noel Leeming, and Good Shepherd NZ's Good Loans, have enabled access to the technology for families who previously could not afford it - with a high level of social consciousness and empathy while working with families, including advising them on how they can better manage their money.

-"It's social empathy that comes from the team at Noel Leeming - it goes beyond making a buck out of selling devices to a school - the team has real social consciousness." - Lawrence Naicker, Deputy Principal, Manurewa High School
+"It's social empathy that comes from the team at Noel Leeming - it goes beyond making a buck out of selling devices to a school - the team has real social consciousness."

+- Lawrence Naicker, Deputy Principal, Manurewa High School

 By giving families the chance to buy the school technology it means they also have a laptop for the rest of the family to use at home.
 As not every family can afford a home internet connection the school also loans out free modems.
-"To bring 21st century learning practices into our school we needed to ensure our students were able to learn anywhere, anytime, this also meant having access at home." - Lawrence Naicker
+"To bring 21st century learning practices into our school we needed to ensure our students were able to learn anywhere. anytime, this also meant having access at home." -Lawrence Naicker